luudinhtam/Simple-Art-Gallery/README.md

 - Basic interactivity using **JavaScript**.

-The goal of this project is to understand how these three core technologies work together to create a functional webpage.
+The goal of this project is to understand how these three technologies work together to create a simple webpage.

 ## Features